03172008/ScratchMotivatorBot/README.md

 A bot that roams scratch to motivate people

 # UPDATE
-Apperently bot accs are banned on scratch. i'm still sharing the python script because it is versatile. use it to spam other things.
+Apparently bot accs are banned on scratch.
+I'm still sharing the python script because it is versatile.
+Use it for other things.